aa2kb/nb-demo-1/README.md

 ### Prerequisites

 - Docker and Docker Compose installed
-- (Optional) API keys for OpenAI and/or Google Gemini
+- (Optional) API key for Google Gemini

 ### 1. Clone and Setup